Higher Arsenic and Mercury Levels

 In recent years, however, increasing numbers of non-celiac Americans are going gluten-free.
 The number of gluten-free dieters in the U.S. has tripled since 2009, while the incidence of celiac disease hasn’t changed.

-A poll by the market-research company NDP Group found that 30 percent of Americans are intending to be gluten-free or to reduce their gluten intake.
-Lowering cholesterol, increasing energy levels, promoting digestive health and reducing inflammation are common reasons cited by non-celiac individuals for avoiding gluten.
+Twenty-five percent of Americans are trying to be gluten-free or to reduce their gluten intake.
+Lowering cholesterol, increasing energy levels, promoting digestive health, and reducing inflammation are common reasons non-celiac individuals cite for avoiding gluten.

 Argos expressed a need for further research to determine if there are health consequences from increased arsenic and mercury exposure for gluten-free eaters.